ivkram/specvizitor/docs/getting-started.rst

 .. tip::

         If you see error messages after installing the update, try to run specvizitor with the ``--purge`` option: ``specvizitor --purge``.
-Note that this action will erase application settings, including custom widget configurations.
-If "purging" specvizitor does not help, refer to the :doc:`userguide/troubleshooting` section.
+Note that this action will erase application settings, including any custom widget configurations.
+If the issue still persists, refer to the :doc:`userguide/troubleshooting` section.